-A UAE free zone company is still part of the UAE tax system.
-It is a UAE legal entity with its own accounting rules, VAT obligations, and corporate tax duties since June 2023.
+A UAE free zone company is not outside the UAE tax system.
+It is a UAE legal entity with its own accounting requirements, VAT obligations, and, since June 2023, corporate tax implications.

-Many free zone owners find this out late.
+Many free zone business owners only find this out later.
 They assume a free zone setup means light accounting.
 It does not.
-The rules differ from mainland companies, but they are not simpler.
+The rules differ from mainland companies in some ways, but they are not lighter.

-This article explains which accounting standards apply, how VAT and corporate tax work for free zone entities, and the mistakes that often cost companies money.
+This article explains which accounting standards apply, how VAT and corporate tax work for free zone entities, and the mistakes that most often end up costing companies money.

 Most UAE free zone authorities require accounts prepared under IFRS (International Financial Reporting Standards).
-Larger companies and firms in regulated sectors such as DIFC usually use full IFRS.
-Smaller entities can often use IFRS for SMEs, which has fewer disclosure rules and simpler measurement requirements.
+Larger companies and those in regulated sectors such as DIFC use full IFRS.
+Smaller entities can often use IFRS for SMEs, which has fewer disclosure requirements and simpler measurement rules.

 - Your company’s size and whether it has public interest status

-- Whether you have corporate tax obligations, since the UAE CT Law uses IFRS or IFRS for SMEs as the basis for taxable income
+- Whether you have corporate tax obligations (the UAE CT Law uses IFRS or IFRS for SMEs as the basis for taxable income)

-If your company’s revenue is above AED 50 million, you generally need full IFRS rather than IFRS for SMEs.
-Below that level, IFRS for SMEs is usually acceptable.
+If your company’s revenue is above AED 50 million, you generally must use full IFRS rather than IFRS for SMEs.
+Below that threshold, IFRS for SMEs is typically acceptable.

-Free zone companies in the UAE are inside the UAE VAT system.
-VAT applies to their supplies just as it does for mainland companies, with one important exception: designated zones.
+Free zone companies in UAE are part of the UAE VAT system.
+VAT applies to their supplies in the same way it applies to mainland companies, with one specific exception: designated zones.

-Standard free zones, which are non-designated, follow the normal VAT rules.
+Standard free zones (non-designated): VAT applies normally.
 If your free zone company makes taxable supplies above the AED 375,000 mandatory registration threshold, you must register for VAT with the FTA.
-You charge VAT on sales, claim input VAT on purchases, and file quarterly returns.
+You charge VAT on your sales, claim input VAT on your purchases, and file quarterly returns.

-Designated zones work differently.
-A designated zone is a specific area gazetted by the UAE Cabinet as outside the UAE VAT territory for certain supplies.
-The best-known examples include parts of Jebel Ali Free Zone and some logistics or warehouse areas.
+Designated zones: A designated zone is a specific area gazetted by the UAE Cabinet as being outside the UAE VAT territory for certain types of supplies.
+The most significant designated zones include Jebel Ali Free Zone (parts of it) and certain logistics or warehouse areas.

-In a designated zone, goods moved between businesses in the same designated zone, or between different designated zones, are generally treated as outside the UAE for VAT purposes.
-VAT does not apply to those transactions.
+In a designated zone, supplies of goods between businesses within the same designated zone, and between different designated zones, are generally treated as outside the UAE for VAT purposes.
+That means VAT does not apply to those transactions.

-That does not cover everything.
-If a business in a designated zone supplies goods or services to a customer in mainland UAE, those supplies are taxable.
-Services follow the place of supply rules for services, not goods.
-A designated zone company that provides services to a UAE customer is usually subject to standard UAE VAT rules.
+However, if a business in a designated zone supplies goods or services to a customer in mainland UAE, those supplies are taxable.
+Services in designated zones follow the place of supply rules for services, not goods.
+Services supplied by a designated zone company to a UAE customer are typically subject to standard UAE VAT rules.

-This part of VAT law gets technical fast.
-The Federal Tax Authority (FTA) has issued detailed guidance on designated zones.
-If your free zone company trades with mainland UAE customers or with companies outside the UAE, get advice on your setup.
+This part of VAT law is complex.
+The Federal Tax Authority (FTA) has issued specific guidance on designated zones.
+If your free zone company trades with mainland UAE customers or with companies outside the UAE, get advice on your specific structure.

-For the record-keeping rules that apply to VAT-registered UAE businesses, see our article on UAE bookkeeping requirements.
+For the record-keeping requirements that apply to VAT-registered UAE businesses, see our article on UAE bookkeeping requirements.

-UAE corporate tax applies to all businesses registered in the UAE, including free zone companies.
-The standard rate is 9%.
-Free zone companies can still qualify for a 0% rate on certain income under the Qualifying Free Zone Person, or QFZP, framework.
+UAE corporate tax applies to all businesses registered in UAE, including free zone companies.
+The 9% rate is the standard rate.
+However, free zone companies can qualify for a 0% rate on certain income under the Qualifying Free Zone Person (QFZP) framework.

 What is a QFZP?

-A Qualifying Free Zone Person is a free zone company that meets the conditions in the UAE Corporate Tax Law.
-If you qualify, income from qualifying activities and qualifying customers is taxed at 0%.
-Income from non-qualifying activities or mainland UAE customers may be taxed at 9%.
+A Qualifying Free Zone Person is a free zone company that meets specific conditions set out in the UAE Corporate Tax Law.
+If you qualify, your income from qualifying activities with qualifying customers is taxed at 0%.
+Income from non-qualifying activities or from mainland UAE customers may be taxed at 9%.

 What makes a company a QFZP?

-The substance rule matters.
+The substance requirement matters.
 A free zone company that exists only on paper, with no employees, no office use, and no real operations, is unlikely to qualify for QFZP status.
-The CT Law looks at the economic substance of the company, not just its registered address.
+The CT Law looks at the economic substance of the entity, not just its registered address.

-If your company is, or wants to be, a QFZP, your accountant must track qualifying and non-qualifying income separately.
+Impact on bookkeeping.
+If your company is or wants to be a QFZP, your accountant must track qualifying and non-qualifying income separately.
 This is not standard bookkeeping.
-It needs a chart of accounts and revenue categorisation built around the CT Law’s definitions.
+It requires a chart of accounts and revenue categorisation designed around the CT Law’s definitions.

 - Record all sales invoices and match them to bank receipts